kenhys/kenhys/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on making "Unstable Life" comfortable.
+- 🔭 I’m currently engaging in about making "Unstable Life" comfortable.

 The development of free software is important, and I believe that the delivery ecosystem of free software is also important.

 This is why I'm working as a member of Debian Project.

+If you have interest to become a GitHub sponsor of mine, see [Become a sponsor to @kenhys](https://github.com/sponsors/kenhys).

 <!-- Open Source Summit JAPAN 2023 speaker badge -->
 * [Speaker: Open Source Summit Japan 2023](https://www.credly.com/badges/495286dc-e96b-4a4c-b8c0-9036ef3fc735/public_url)